anujvajha/Full_Stack_Projects/expense-tracker/README.md

-# 💰 Personal Finance Tracker
+# 💰 Personal Expense Tracker

 Track your income and expenses, visualize your spending, and manage transactions effortlessly!